-The research unit's work aims to better understand the processes of innovation towards sustainable development of agriculture, agri-food and agro-industry and their conditions for success.
+The work of the research unit aims to better understand the processes of innovation towards sustainable development in agriculture, agri-food and agro-industry and their conditions for success.

-It is to analyze, in an interdisciplinary perspective associating human and social sciences, life, earth and environmental sciences and engineering sciences, the innovation processes at work in these sectors at a time of fundamental changes they are going through.
+They are to analyze, in an interdisciplinary perspective associating humanities and social sciences, life sciences, earth and environmental sciences and engineering sciences, the innovation processes at work in these sectors at the time of the fundamental changes they are going through.

-Emphasis is placed on the diversity of types of innovation, on the phases of innovation (from the creation of new knowledge to marketing), on the roles of territories as a means of mediation and as a carrier of resources, from the local to the global.
+Emphasis is placed on the diversity of types of innovations, on the phases of innovation (from the creation of new knowledge to marketing), and on the role of territories as a means of mediation and as a carrier of resources, from the local to the global.

-- sociotechnical transition to sustainable agriculture, managerial innovations in collective CSR initiatives,
+- Socio-technical transition towards sustainable agriculture, managerial innovations in collective CSR initiatives,

-- organization of the supply in the framework of the new supply chains, in particular for the complete valorization of the biomass of the new generation biorefineries,
+- organization of supply in the context of new sectors, in particular the complete use of biomass in new generation biorefineries,

-- governance of multi-stakeholder innovation processes in competitiveness clusters.
+- governance of multi-actor innovation processes in competitive clusters.

 The unit thus aims to produce reading and analysis grids useful to public and private decision-makers in their strategic thinking.